Irreligion in the Philippines

-Irreligion in the Philippines is not particularly well understood.
-It is difficult to quantify the number of atheists or agnostics in the Philippines as they are not officially counted in the census of the country, although the National Statistics Office (NSO) in 2010 gathered that 73,252 Filipinos have no religious affiliation or have answered "none".
+In the Philippines, atheists and agnostics are not officially counted in the census of the country, although the Philippine Statistics Authority in 2020 reported that 43,931 Filipinos (or % of the total Philippine population) have no religious affiliation or have answered "none".
+Additionally, an undated study by the Dentsu Communication Institute in Japan claimed that around 11 million or 11% of Filipinos are irreligious.
 Since 2011, the non-religious increasingly organized themselves, especially among the youth in the country.
-There is a stigma attached to being an atheist in the Philippines, and this necessitates many Filipino atheists to communicate with each other via the Internet, for example via the Philippine Atheism, Agnosticism and Secularism, Inc. formerly known as Philippine Atheists and Agnostics Society.
+There is a stigma attached to being an atheist in the Philippines, and this necessitates many Filipino atheists to communicate with each other via the Internet, for example via the Philippine Atheism, Agnosticism, and Secularism Inc. formerly known as Philippine Atheists and Agnostics Society.

 Growth

 The number of atheists has risen consistently since the 1990s, as has the number of people considering it, church attendance, and overall religiously.
 One in eleven Filipino Catholics consider leaving the Church, only 37% attend church every week, and only 29% consider themselves strongly religious.
-Overall, anti Catholic sentiment is a growing trend in the Philippines, and even former president Duterte takes part in bashing the Church for its sex scandals and corruption.
+Overall, anti-Catholic sentiment is a growing trend in the Philippines, with former president Rodrigo Duterte being an outspoken critic of the church for its sex scandals and allegations of corruption.

 According to both Catholics and Atheists, belief in the Catholic Church is linked to poverty more than it is religious conviction, many go to Church out of desperation and need for hope, and some atheists, such as Miss.
 M, founder of HAPI, believe that starting secular outreach institutions will help Filipinos shed reliance on the Church and put their future in their own hands.